Hypertoken/nospy/README.md

 - Windows operating system.
 - Administrative privileges (the script will prompt for elevation if not run as an administrator).

-## Usage

-Everytime you want to start the game, run the script instead of using steam directly.
+- Enable PowerShell scripts
     1.Start Windows PowerShell with the "Run as Administrator" option.
     2 .Enable running unsigned scripts by entering:
     ```
     set-executionpolicy remotesigned
     ```
+## Usage

+For Steam: Everytime you want to start the game, run the script instead of using steam directly.
+For Epic: Run one time.
+On line 2, change the variable $EPIC = 0 to $EPIC = 1

 ### Copy/Paste method ###
 1. Copy the contents of the PS1 file.